1414213/scwin2/README.md

 "IsLeftElseRight": false,
 "IncludeSwitchInRange": false
 ```
-Sets a trigger to act as a gamepad's trigger.&ensp;*IsLeftElseRight* sets input to translate to either the left or right trigger of a gameped.&ensp;*IncludeSwitchInRange* will include the distance traveled to push the switch behind the trigger as part of the range of the trigger.
+Sets a trigger to act as a gamepad's trigger.&ensp;*IsLeftElseRight* sets input to translate to either a left or right trigger.&ensp;*IncludeSwitchInRange* will include the distance traveled to push the switch behind the trigger as part of the range of the trigger.